-The differences between the P443 and the P446 models are summarised in the table below:
+The differences between the model variants are summarised in the table below:

-Feature P443 P446
+Feature/Variant P543 P546

 Number of CT Inputs 5 8

 Number of VT inputs 4 5

 Opto-coupled digital inputs 8-40 8-24

 Standard relay output contacts 7-43 7-32

 High speed high break output contacts 4-8 4-8

-The 5 VTs in this model allow flexible configuration options, where one can be used to measure the residual voltage if required.
-To do this, you must first set all relevant residual voltage input settings to measured, then the VT2 Selection setting to Broken Delta.
+The 5 VTs model allow flexible configuration options, where one can be used to measure the residual voltage if required.
+To do this, you must first set all relevant residual voltage input settings to measured, then the VT2\\Selection\ setting to \Broken Delta.